Michael Iacovelli is the Chairman of the Board of Humber River Health.

 Ingrid has pursued excellence in human resources, board, and leadership strategy through the CHRP and CHRL designation, and through programs at Queens University and the Rotman School of Management, University of Toronto where she currently serves on the HR Advisory Group for Executive Development programs focused on HR Leaders.
 Ingrid also currently serves on the Appeals (Regulatory) Board Committee, Human Resources Professional Association.

-Jennifer serves on the Nomination, Governance and HR Committee and the Transformation and Innovation Committee of the HRH Board of Directors.
+Jennifer Laidlaw is the Vice Chair of the Nomination, Governance and HR Committee and serves on the Transformation and Innovation Committee.

 She is a transformational leader, advisor, and coach who works with CEOs and senior executives to develop and deliver on bold, unprecedented change initiatives that result in powerful legacies aligned with strategy, people and purpose.